jhoang87/PortfolioProjects/Movie Correlation/README.md

 ## Project: Movie Correlation

-Different aspects of movie data were investigated to see correlations between each other.
+Different aspects of movie data were investigated to see correlations between each other using Python.

 Predictions: Company and Budget are highly correlated to gross revenue